ParthMmm/System-Utopia/README.md

 # System-Utopia
-CS120B Project

 A music rhythm game similar to Guitar Hero or Dance Dance Revolution programmed on an Atmega1284 microcontroller.
 The two songs featured are
 Lionhearted by Porter Robinson and Ghost Voice by Virtual Self.

-##Technologies & Components
+## Technologies & Components
 Atmel Studio 7
 ATmega1284
 Four Adafruit mini led arcade buttons